 Colm Feore only has about two scenes as Laufey (one of them very brief), but he makes the absolute most of his screen time, making Laufey into a compelling and even tragic figure and proves with little more than a sinister word that he is a very threatening foe of Asgard.
 When he tells you to leave "while he still allows it," you'd better leave.

 The S.H.I.E.L.D. agent who sees Sif and the Warriors Three walk into town radios in the following: "Uh base, we got Xena, Jackie Chan and Robin Hood..."

-Strangled by the Red String: This seems to be a widely held opinion on the romance between Thor (Chris Hemsworth) and Jane Foster (Natalie Portman), which really only serves to give Thor a reason to want to get back to Earth.
-Some have even labeled it a Romantic Plot Tumor, which is kind of funny considering that the same thing was said about Portman's character in the Star Wars prequels.
+Strangled by the Red String: This seems to be a widely held opinion on the romance between Thor and Jane Foster, which really only serves to give Thor a reason to want to get back to Earth.
+Some have even labeled it a Romantic Plot Tumor, which is kind of funny considering that the same thing was said about Natalie Portman's character in the Star Wars prequels.

-What the Hell, Casting Agency?: There was an outcry over the casting of Idris Elba as Heimdall by comic fans who wanted to stick as closely as possible to the material, and by a self-avowed racist organization.
-But as Harry Knowles put it, every scene Elba is in is a resounding "THAT'S WHY!" in response to those who asked why cast a black man as a viking.
+There was an outcry over the casting of Idris Elba as Heimdall by comic fans who wanted to stick as closely as possible to the material, and by a self-avowed racist organization.
+But as Bob Chipman put it, every scene Elba is in is a resounding "THAT'S WHY!" in response to those who asked why cast a black man as a viking.
 Although this has the odd consequence of creating a second faction who feels Elba was miscast because they wasted a perfectly good actor on a minor role.